gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

 The information printed in the terminal indicates that energy minimization has been performed, even though the precision requested by the default parameters was not reached.
-We can ignore this message, as long as the final energy is large and negative, the simulation will work just fine.
+This message can be ignored—as long as the final potential energy is large and negative, the simulation will proceed just fine.

-To appreciate the effect of the energy minimization, compare the potential energy of the system and the maximum force at the first and last steps:
+To appreciate the effect of energy minimization, compare the potential energy of the system and the maximum force at the first and last steps:

 ..  code-block:: bw